Explore All Topics

 • A son/daughter, stepson/stepdaughter, or eligible foster child

-• A brother/sister, stepbrother/stepsister, half-brother/half-sister
+• A brother/sister, stepbrother/stepsister, or half-brother/half-sister

 • A descendant of any of those people (for example, a grandchild, niece or nephew)